pingidentity/terraform-provider-pingfederate/docs/index.md

 The PingFederate provider manages the configuration of a PingFederate server via the management API.

+## PingFederate Server Support

+This PingFederate Terraform provider version supports versions `11.2` through `12.1` of PingFederate.

+Further information on PingFederate server version support and released version compatibility can be found in the [PingFederate Server Support](guides/server-support) guide.

 ## Getting Started

 ### Configure PingFederate for Terraform access